SattyikKundu/Codecademy-Portfolio-Project-5/README.md

-﻿# Ecommerce Project
-...Ecommerece PERN app in process of building/completion.
-Will update later...
 # PERN-Ecommerce-Store-project
 This is **Portfolio Project #5** for my Full-stack web development course on Codecademy.
 This app is an Ecommerce store, names ***Reef Budz***,  where aquarists can browse and purchase saltwater creatures and coral fragments for their own saltwater reef tanks.
 Built using PERN (*PostgreSQL*, *Express*, *React*, *Node*) stack, this web app is a fully-functioning Ecommerce store with features common in most real-world Ecommerce stores.